Cr1ssJ/waf-security-runbooks/03-bot-protection/abp-traffic-classification.md

 ## 🎯 Purpose

-Advanced Bot Protection generates two primary traffic categories: **Suspicious** and **Mitigated**.
+Advanced Bot Protection generates two primary traffic categories: **Suspicious** and **Blocked**.
 The challenge is that not all Suspicious traffic is malicious, and not all traffic that looks clean is legitimate.

 This runbook documents the methodology for classifying ABP traffic across a set of policies grouped by scope and purpose — distinguishing: